 - Set up Scheduled Transactions for each payday in the amount of your regular contributions.

-Update your account balance as it changes due to market fluctuation, or as frequently as you'd like.
+- Reconcile the account to update your account balance as it changes due to market fluctuation, or as frequently as you'd like.

 If you have any more questions about this or other types of deductions (e.g., HSA Accounts) you can reach out to our Support Team!